 Prescription Pain Pills

-Many of the teens that are prescribed opioids for injuries are finding that they’re doing much more than getting rid of their pain.
-Some prescriptions are leaving teens hooked although it’s not something that gets much media attention.
+Many of the teens that are prescribed opioids for injuries are finding it does much more than just getting rid of their pain.
+Some prescriptions leave teens hooked, although it’s not something that gets much media attention.
 These teens who are becoming addicted to prescription opioids run a greater risk of becoming addicted to heroin.

 Many experts agree that that the unfortunate heroin epidemic we’re facing is because of the alarming number of people who are getting addicted to prescription pills.
 Heroin not only offers the same effects as these prescriptions, but does so at a fraction of the price.

 Opioids aren’t the only prescription medication teens are abusing.
 Stimulants like Adderall and Ritalin that are prescribed for ADD and ADHD, are commonly abused amongst teens on a regular basis.
-Not only are these “legal” drugs easy to attain, but because they’re legal, teenagers often don’t see them holding any potential for harm.
+Not only are these “legal” drugs easy to attain, but because they’re legal many teenagers don’t see them holding any potential for harm.

 Prescription drugs like these are often found in a teens own household.
 Prescription opioids and stimulants alike are often stolen from parents/family members, and used and sold amongst teens and their peers.
 Teens who have their own prescriptions for substances like Oxycontin, Percocet, and Vicodin should always be closely monitored by parents.
 The same is true for Ritalin and Adderall, both commonly prescribed to teens and adults alike who suffer from ADHD.
 Even though they’re legal, these substances can pose a real danger to teens who become dependent on them.